MaartenBaert/alterpcb-tlinesim/README.md

 - Compiler with C++11 support (GCC >= 5.0 or Clang >= 3.3)
 - Qt 4 or 5
-- SuiteSparse (specifically CHOLMOD)
-- BLAS and LAPACK (OpenBLAS performs best, ATLAS is reasonable, reference (netlib) BLAS is quite slow)

-CHOLMOD appears to interact badly with multithreaded BLAS/LAPACK implementations, especially those without OpenMP support.
-If you are using OpenBLAS, you will get the best performance when OpenBLAS is compiled without any threading support (USE_OPENMP=0 USE_THREAD=0).
-If you can't recompile OpenBLAS, the next best option is to disable threads at runtime using the OMP_NUM_THREADS environment variable:

-	OMP_NUM_THREADS=1 ./alterpcb-tlinesim
+- Eigen (included as a git submodule)

 Compiling and installing
 ------------------------

-Compiling should be done with Qt Creator or 'qmake' as usual.
-Right now installation is not supported yet.
+Compiling should be done with `cmake` as usual.
+Installation is not supported yet.